 Other Issues

 UKOPA have no mandate to agree any proposal without seeking formal approval from all operators it represents, this is considered as a discussion document in response to a request from HSE.
 It is clear that there are many other operators not represented by UKOPA.
-It may be that these lines are covered under the COMAH Regulations; UKOPA would, however, like to know if this would suffice as self regulation?

 Summary